mlh123/BlogPostings/_posts/2021-02-16-whats-all-the-buzz-about.md

 Rhythm isn't just for the **waggle dance**.

-It can also be for design, where you create a pattern through repeating and changing elements.
+It can be for design as well, where you create a pattern through repeating and changing elements.
 That is one of the reasons by the placement of the bees is so important, they help create a relaxing and comforting feel.

 Our logo is a key selling point and an essential ingredient to maintaining our successful brand, ergo it takes centre stage just like the **Queen bee** it is.